 Proof.
 To make the proof more clear, we use the following unified notation.
-I denotes the identity matrices of any size.
-0 denotes square matrices and row vectors of any size and length of values 0.
-1 denotes square matrices and row vectors of any size and length of values 1.
+I denotes the identity matrices of the appropriate size.
+0 denotes square matrices and row vectors of the appropriate size and length of values 0.
+1 denotes square matrices and row vectors of the appropriate size and length of values 1.